|Born||September 26, 1958|

 After Zimbabwe's independence, Mwashita worked at the Zanu Headquarters at No 88 Manica Road (now Robert Mugabe Street) in Harare.
 She later joined the Central Intelligence Organisation, where she served until 1992 when she retired.

 - She was buried at the National Heroes on the same day that Victoria Chitepo was buried.
-Chitepo also died on the 8th of April.
+Chitepo also died on the 8 April.

 - Her Liberation war name was Kundai Mabhunu.

 - ↑ 1.0 1.1 1.2 1.3 1.4 OBITUARY: Cde Mwashita fought the good fight, The Sunday Mail, Published:10 April 2016, Retrieved: 13 April 2016